hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 Note also the response 1408 indicating that the server will not fulfill the request, since it is too large.
 This gives a HAPI server a way to let clients know about internal limits within the server.

+For errors that prevent any HAPI content from being returned (such as a 400 "not found" or 500 "internal server error") the HAPI server should return a JSON object that is basically a HAPI header with just the status information.
+The JSON object should be returned even if the request was for non-JSON data.
+Returning server-specified content for an error response is also how HTTP servers handle error messages -- think about custom HTML content that accompanies the 404 "not found" response when asking a server for a data file that does not exist.

 In cases where the server cannot create a full response (such as an `info` request or `data` request for an unknown dataset), the JSON header response must